chulbioinfo/ConVarFinder/bin/README.md

 # Overview
 This script to run convergent variant finder (ConVarFinder) analysis to idenify convergent single sequence variants of target species which share a convergent trait you are interested in.
-Based on this script and demo data, you can find ConSAVs of avian vocal learners mutually exclusive to amino acids of vocal non-learners.
+Based on this script and demo data, you can find convergent variants of avian vocal learners mutually exclusive to amino aicds, codons, and nucleotides of vocal non-learners.
 ## Input Files
 It needs multiple peptide sequence aglinments as input files (as [fasta](https://en.wikipedia.org/wiki/FASTA_format) format).
 ## Variables in Script